Skip to main content

 A flowering plant, Rhodiola is incredibly rich in antioxidants.

-According to one study, Rhodiola can increase stress-resistance, and in doing so, it’s also been shown to boost cognitive health (7).
+According to one study, Rhodiola can increase stress resistance, and in doing so, it’s also been shown to boost cognitive health (7).

 Pie Mulumba

-Pie Mulumba is a journalist graduate and writer, specializing in health, beauty, and wellness, and she also has a passion for poetry, equality, and natural hair.
+Pie Mulumba is a journalist graduate and writer, specializing in health, beauty, and wellness.
+She also has a passion for poetry, equality, and natural hair.
 Identifiable by either her large afro or colorful locks, Pie aspires to provide the latest information on how one can adopt a healthy lifestyle and leave a more equitable society behind.